 Our primary “challenge” from the beginning was to “frame” this work as an instructional project, rather than a technology project.
 At every opportunity, we have sought to communicate this message with our staff and community.
 In addition, we wanted to operate with two major principles in mind:

 In order to have “live experiences” in our own system of how instruction changes by having 1:1 devices available in the classroom, we created the Connected Classroom Teacher (CCT) format.
-These 15 teachers in the original cohort represented core content in grades 8, 9, and 10 (the grades of our first student device deployment in the coming year).
+In the 15-16 school year, these 15 teachers in the original cohort represented core content in grades 8, 9, and 10 (the grades of our first student device deployment in the coming year).
 These teachers served as “learning laboratories” for us to understand and better support the learning at different levels across different content areas.
 This structure not only built in natural leaders with staff and students, it also generated unimaginable enthusiasm and excitement in advance of our deployment of 1:1 devices with our students.
-Finally, this structure has created a model that we will follow as we expand and prepare to support new groups of “receiving” teachers as our deployment of devices expands.
+Finally, this structure has created a model that we have continued to follow as we expanded and supported new groups of “receiving” teachers as our deployment of devices expands.

 I’m both excited and terrified at the same time.
 I can’t wait to get started and I wish we could launch the 1 to 1 for 5th graders today.